Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Data

 \subsection{Summary statistics}

-Before investigating the relationship between cloud adoption and firm growth rates, we sketch out the characteristics of the sample under consideration, highlighting some general differences between cloud users and non-users.
-To start with, the upper block in Table \ref{tab:users} shows the share of cloud-adopting French firms grew of a remarkable 27.3 percent between 2015 and 2017 and of 55.8 percent between 2015 and 2019, indicating a rapid diffusion of cloud technologies.

-Foreseeably, the share of cloud users increased in each sector considered (see Table \ref{tab:users}).
-Notwithstanding the exclusion of IT services from the sample, cloud technologies are commonly adopted by firms in the ICT sector: their adoption rates span from 41.2 percent of total firms in 2015 to 58.7 percent in 2019.
-Large changes in the rate of adoption are registered across all sectors, suggesting that cloud technologies are rapidly diffusing everywhere.
-In 2019, professional and scientific, real estate and administrative firms display large rate of cloud use with respect to other sectors.
-Low-productivity sectors such as accommodation, transportation services, and wholesale \& retail display lower levels of adoption, with limited growth over time.
-The most represented industry in the sample, manufacturing, also experienced sizeable growth in the use of cloud technologies, moving from 27.2 percent of adopters in 2015 to 41 percent in 2019 -- a growth rate of 50.7 percent.
+Before investigating the relationship between cloud use and firm growth rates, we sketch out the characteristics of our sample of firms, highlighting some general differences between cloud users and non-users.
+To start with, the upper block in Table \ref{tab:users} shows the share of cloud-adopting French firms grew by a remarkable 23.63 percent (6.39 percentage points) between 2016 and 2018, indicating a rapid diffusion of cloud technologies.
+Foreseeably, the share of cloud users increased in each sector considered.
+Cloud technologies are most frequently adopted by firms in the ICT sector: their use rates span from 50.7 percent of ICT firms in 2016 to 59.96 percent in 2018.
+Large changes in the rate of use are registered across all sectors, suggesting that cloud technologies are rapidly diffusing everywhere.
+In 2018, professional and scientific, real estate, and administrative firms displayed large rate of cloud use with respect to other sectors.
+Low-productivity sectors such as accommodation, transportation services, and wholesale and retail displayed lower levels of use, with limited growth over time.
+The most represented industry in the sample, manufacturing, also experienced sizable growth in the use of cloud technologies, moving from 27.59 percent of adopters in 2016 to 33.95 percent in 2018 -- a change of 6.36 percent, corresponding to a growth rate of 23.05 percent.